marafa/ansible-pull-demo/README.md

 - modify group_vars/all.yaml to your liking. it includes variables like `git_repo` and `git_dir`

 ### Scenario 2 - freshly deployed EC2 instance
-- when launching an EC2 instance, copy and paste the contents of user-data.sh into `Advanced Details` \ "As text" text-box (step 3.
-Configure Instance).
+- when launching an EC2 instance, copy and paste the contents of user-data.sh into `Advanced Details` \ "As text" text-box (step "3.
+Configure Instance").
 - make small changes to the github repo
-- check syslog and `/tmp/ansible-pull.txt`
+- check syslog and `/tmp/ansible-pull.txt` after a minute or 2

 ### Scenario 3 - use terraform to deploy and bootstrap an EC2 instance
 - switch to the terraform directory